Marta Cienkowska

-Marta Cienkowska (born 14 November 1987) is a Polish politician serving as Minister of Culture and National Heritage since July 2025, she also previously served as a Undersecretary of State in the Ministry of Culture and National Heritage from 2023 to 2025.
+Marta Cienkowska (born 14 November 1987) is a Polish politician serving as Minister of Culture and National Heritage since July 2025, she also previously served as an Undersecretary of State in the Ministry of Culture and National Heritage from 2023 to 2025.

 Early life

 Cienkowska was born in Ciechanów on 14 November 1987.
-She attended the University of Warsaw where she studied political science and graduated from it in 2011 with a specialisation in European Management.
+She attended the University of Warsaw, where she studied political science and graduated in 2011 with a specialisation in European management.

 Following her graduation from the University of Warsaw she received a diploma in 2014 from the Polish Academy of Sciences in the field of cultural management in the structures of the European Union.
 Later she also received a High Performance Leadership certificate from the Institute of Business Development.